Boruch-Baum/emacs-w3m/README.md

 * `bb_small_bug_fixes
   * w3m-dtree shouldn't abort on subdir permission restriction `<sub>[_~~pr #10~~ merged!_](https://github.com/emacs-w3m/emacs-w3m/pull/10)</sub>

-* `bb_messaging`
+* `bb_messaging` <sub>[_pr #14_](https://github.com/emacs-w3m/emacs-w3m/pull/14)</sub>
   * Adds timeouts and colorization to w3m messages in the echo area.
+Also standardizes use of the w3m messageI function (use `w3m==message`) and the method of clearing the echo area (use (`w3m-message nil)`).
-I haven't yet made a pull request for this, because it was a large refactor and I haven't tested it fully, but the refactor was pretty straightforward, it seems to work, and if there is a mistake hiding in there, it shouldn't have earth-shattering consequences, so its ready for this master branch.
+  * This is a large and hasn't been exhaustively tested, but the refactor was pretty straightforward, it seems to work, and if there is a mistake hiding in there, it shouldn't have earth-shatteringconsequences, so its ready for this master branch.

 * `bb_clipboard`<sub>[_pr #12_](https://github.com/emacs-w3m/emacs-w3m/pull/12)</sub>
   * Functions that copy urls to the emacs kill-ring also copy them to